elatov/elatov.github.io/_posts/2013-01-31-organizing-your-music-library-using-acoustic-fingerprinting.md

 	{"metadata":{"artist":"A. Russo &amp; K. Agati ", "release":"", "title":"Mechti Zbilis'", "genre":"Other",
 	"bitrate":128,"sample_rate":44100, "duration":184, "filename":"??-??.mp3", "samples_decoded":330902, "given_duration":30, "start_offset":10, "version":4.12, "codegen_time":0.666698, "decode_time":5.102925}, "code_count":798, "code":"eJztWG2SLSkK3ZIoo", "tag":0}

 <p>That actually looked okay.
 For testing reasons, I wanted to write a python script to basically try to acoustically fingerprint every file in a directory.
-I haven&#8217;t done python in a while, so I just went with it.
+I haven't done python in a while, so I just went with it.
 I actually decided to parse the output of the above command and then rename the file accordingly.
 Hindsight, I should have used a python API provided for <em>echoprint</em>, but I was too anxious and I just went for it.
 Here is how my python script looked like:</p>
 <pre class="brush: /bin/env python ; notranslate"># -*- coding: UTF-8 -*-
 import os,sys,json,subprocess,re